vuquangkhtn/problems-solving/interview-questions/general.md

 ### Consistency, Availability and Partition Tolerance Trade offs
 <!-- id: kUN[}Z<I0M, noteType: Basic-66869 -->

-Tradeoff between consistency, availability and latency exists even when there are no network partitions.
-Reason for tradeoff is that a high availability requirement implies that the system must replicate data.
+Tradeoff between consistency, availability, and latency exists even when there are no network partitions.
+Reason for the tradeoff is that a high availability requirement implies that the system must replicate data.

 ### Monolith Repo?
 <!-- id: IrHPS@zxIm, noteType: Basic-66869 -->

-An app architecture for managing multiple packages from your local files system within a singular top-level, root package.
-Dependencies can be linked together, which is also a better mechanism than yarn link All your project dependencies will be installed together
+An app architecture for managing multiple packages from your local file system within a singular top-level, root package.
+Dependencies can be linked together, which is a better mechanism than `yarn link`.
+All your project dependencies are installed together.

 ### How do you handle state management in single-page applications?
 <!-- id: x33bnAGIDa, noteType: Basic-66869 -->